ABOUT

 Today, the original intent of the MVI has expanded to include research, education and consulting services into contemporary issues involving the U.S. Constitution, the Bill of Rights, the Declaration of Independence, government accountability, international development, human rights, intelligence, terrorism and homeland security.
 The institute is based on classical liberal principles, today called 'conservative principles'.
 The Institute supports democracy and the importance of the original intent of the U.S. Constitution.
 The United States was established as a Christian nation with a biblical worldview and remains so today as many other religions are welcomed into the United States.
 This puts into practice the exercise of religious freedom and tolerance, an important principle on which the United States was founded.

-Noel Gibeson
+Dr. Noel Gibeson Corbell

 President